High availability and disaster recovery support in Lync Server 2013

 Topic Last Modified: 2012-09-25

 Lync Server 2013 provides high availability by server redundancy via pooling.
 If a server running a certain server role fails, the other servers in the pool running the same role take the load of that server.
 This applies to Front End Servers, Edge Servers, Mediation Servers, and Directors.
-For details about server roles, see Server Roles.
+For details about server roles, see Server roles in Lync Server 2013.

 Lync Server 2013 also provides disaster recovery measures by enabling pool pairing.
 If you deploy this topology, you will designate pairs of Front End pools, with each pool in a pair located in a separate data center, and in a separate geographical area.
 If one pool or site goes down, you can redirect the users of that pool to use the other pool in the pair, with minimal interruption of service.